asifsadek/8hantanu.github.io/_posts/2018-08-11-gsoc-log06-packing-up.md

 The github wiki is yet to be updated.
 It will contain the user and developer manual.
 Some more inline comments and docstrings can be added.

 Though the GSoC period is coming to an end, there are still a lot of new things I want to implement in **visma**.
 I am thinking of making **visma** accessible from the terminal itself.
-I will try to implement it in a week or two.
 A webapp is also on my mind (will implement after adding some more useful features).